 3. Beautiful design and visually appealing

 Apple would not be the company it is today without the polished build and design of its products.
-MacBooks are beautiful, slim, and elegant, but their downside is the high temperatures and the throttling as a consequence.
-In any case, all Apple products are visually appealing, and MacBooks are no exception.
-Due to this, it’s the first choice among some graphic designers.
+MacBooks are beautiful, boasting a thin-and-light chassis that is both slim and elegant, yet their downside includes the high temperatures and throttling that may occur as a consequence.

 4. High-quality materials